shuzhangyang/Machine_Learning/README.md

 The val_loss was used to select the best model.

 The optimized deep learning model gave improved r2 score on test data than sklearn regressors including RandomForestRegressor.

+3. "Data_ParFE_32.csv" contains the data for training, evaluation, and testing.